-- 7. Start the timer. - 8.
-While the student is reading, mark errors with a slash (/). - 9.
-At 1 minute, mark the last word read with a bracket (]). - 10.
+- 2. Start the timer. - 3.
+While the student is reading, mark errors with a slash (/). - 4.
+At 1 minute, mark the last word read with a bracket (]). - 5.
 When the student gets to a logical stopping place, say "Stop."

 Min had moved to America from Japan.
 He had never been to a 13 basketball game until his friend Jeff invited him to one last week.
 He 26 thought it sounded like fun.
 Jeff said that it would be loud and that he could 42 get soda and nachos.
 Min had no idea what nachos were.
 He wanted to learn.
 57 Jeff picked Min up half an hour before the game.
 They had good tickets in 72 the front row.
 When they arrived, the place was full.
-People were cheering on 86 the teams.
+People were cheering on 86 İ the teams.
 After Jeff and Min found their seats, Jeff went to buy snacks.
-100 He came back with two sodas, each one big enough for a family!
-The nachos 115 were corn chips covered in orange cheese and salsa.
-Min thought they looked 128 gross, but he liked how they tasted.
+He 100 İ came back with two sodas, each one big enough for a family!
+The nachos were 115 İ corn chips covered in orange cheese and salsa.
+Min thought they looked gross, 128 but he liked how they tasted.
 He ate most of them!
-140 Min did not know how he felt about the game.
+140 İ Min did not know how he felt about the game.
 It was loud.
-It was also 156 violent.
+It was also 156 İ violent.
 Players would crash against each other and Min thought they would 168 hurt each other.
 This upset Min, but all the players seemed to be all right.
-183 Min told Jeff that he thought this was odd.
+183 İ Min told Jeff that he thought this was odd.
 His friend just smiled.
-Later, 197 after the game was over, Jeff and Min started to walk to the car.
+Later, 197 İ after the game was over, Jeff and Min started to walk to the car.
 Jeff told 213 Min that he thought basketball was strange at first too.
 He said that he 227 thought Min might like baseball better and invited him to come watch a game.
-241 They made plans for the next weekend.
+241 İ They made plans for the next weekend.
 Min loved learning about all the new 255 sports and traditions in America.
-260 Total Words Read: # of Errors: = CWPM:
+260 1